skomatin/BT_Workshop/README.md

 1. Clone this Github Repo and open the BT_workshop_arduino file
 2. Build the circuit as instructed
 3. Connect the arduino to your computer and upload the .ino file
+4. Download BLE Scanner from the app store: https://itunes.apple.com/us/app/ble-scanner-4-0/id1221763603?mt=8
-4. Open the Xcode project in the other folder
+4. Open the Xcode project located in the other folder
+5. Fill in the blanks and run the program

 #### Useful Keyboard shortcuts: